nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 Also note: After installing git (I usually select GIT-SCM latest), access the help files in the installation directory `./share/doc/git-doc/`, or by typing `git help` for an overview of commands, and `git help {topic}` for a rich (html) manual.

+### MobWX Navigation Bug Fixups

+I completed sorting out the issues with navigation in the mobile weather app.
+Also, the NWS managed to fix their 'Points Forecast' endpoint, but it has not been reliable, so occasionally there are REST results codes 404 and 5xx that my app will need to be better an handling.

+- Took to Miro to redesign the startup process and navigating the app so it wouldn't get "stuck" on a page due to the navigation itself, or a processing error of some kind.
+- Implemented more asynchronous Command instances to handle button pushes.
+- Added a status notification for issues like when a forecast cannot be fetched right now, or a bod lat/lon entry was made and the forecast won't be returned.

+There is more work to do, but the build is functional, publishing an APK works, and running on Windows and Android (both emulated and side-loaded) function without errors now.

+The current version with navigation bug fixes is merged into main now and an updated side-loadable APK has been published privately.

+### About Using Public APIs

+As I have worked through using the NWS public API over the last two months, I've been learning how to better deal with user inputs, and less-expected (or unexpected) API responses.

+An few takeaways:

+1. Always look at the API documentation for updates about its operating state, especially known issues.
+The API publisher might have succinct conditional information that can be transformed into code to work around a problem.
+The publisher might also include information like "just try again and it should work".
+This research will reduce frustration trying to solve non-code problems by editing/refactoring code.
+2. API Key protection is difficult within a distributable app.
+At Code Fellows training they pushed the idea of relying on a custom API server to basically relay/proxy requests to actual APIs (and perhaps cache them).
+At the time I thought this was a convenient way to enforce learning how to build client-server architecture (probably still true), however a more important takeaway is: It is much simpler (and obvious how) to hide secrets like API Keys at the server level than it is to do it within a client itself.
+I'm sure there are simpler ways to hide secrets within an app, but I haven't gone deep into that rabbit hole yet.
+3. Leveraging a custom API proxy server allows separating the vagaries of API web-request-response-cycle (WRRC) transactions from the client app, so the client can concentrate on user experience (UX), while the server-side deals with data processing, handling errors, managing partial or incomplete API-call-chain responses, etc. This will also make the client-side code smaller.
+4. When relying on environment variables, always check that a value is actually returned _and_ that the value isn't an empty string.
+Do this very early in the code so that no successful API calls are wasted when an invalid API call (lacking an environment variable) exits a multi-call chain of events.
+In other words: Identify and handle failure points as early as possible.

 ## Week 1

 ### MAUI Color and Theming